House of the Wannsee ConferenceA Visit to where the Final Solution to the Jewish Question was decided

 But there wasn’t much to be decided at the time of the Wannsee Conference.
 The murder of hundreds of thousands of Jews in the Soviet Union was already happening, and it feels like this meeting was just a formal agreement on what would be done with all these people.

-According to the documents that can be seen inside the Holocaust Memorial that is the House of the Wannsee Conference, very little was discussed in this meeting.
+According to the documents that can be seen inside the Holocaust Memorial, the House of the Wannsee Conference, very little was discussed in this meeting.
 The main point was how to qualify somebody as Jewish.
+Are half-Jews part of these?
 How can you handle mixed marriages?
-Are half-Jews part of these?

 Inside the House of the Wannsee Conference

-My first impression going to the House of the Wannsee Conference could be described as deceptive.
-The buildings look like any other fancy looking house around the Wannsee lake, it could be a mansion built in the Italian countryside.
+My first impression of going to the House of the Wannsee Conference could be described as deceptive.
+The buildings look like any other fancy house around Wannsee lake; it could be a mansion built in the Italian countryside.
 But this is something else.

-When you go inside, the rooms seemed to be drenched in sunlight, and none of them give you hints about what happened there before.
+When you go inside, the rooms seem to be drenched in sunlight, and none of them gives you hints about what happened there before.
 But everything changes once you reach the first exhibition room where you start being informed about the people that were part of the Wannsee Conference.
 There are documents about the campaign of anti-semitism that was happening in Nazi Germany at that time and racism in the 1920s.
-Once you go further, posters are promoting the ideology of the Third Reich and, further along, there are rooms where you can learn about Nazi Leaders and what they meant for Jewish People around Europe.
+Once you go further, posters promote the ideology of the Third Reich and, further along, there are rooms where you can learn about Nazi Leaders and what they meant for Jewish People around Europe.

 The permanent exhibition is called The Wannsee Conference and the Genocide of the European Jews and documents the history of the persecution of Jews by the Nazi party.
 The process of social exclusion and deportation can be seen there and, also, the murder of the Jewish People in the Eastern Countries.